tipusahil/tipusahil-Backend-Ride-Booking-System/README.md

 API Endpoints
 Authentication

 POST  /auth/register - Register a new user (rider or driver).
-POST /auth/login - Login and receive a JWT token.
+POST  /auth/login - Login and receive JWT tokens (access and refresh).

 Rider Endpoints

 POST  /rides/request - Request a new ride with pickup and destination coordinates.
 PATCH  /rides/:id/cancel - Cancel a ride (before driver acceptance).
 GET  /rides/me - View rider's ride history.

 Driver Endpoints

 PATCH  /rides/:id/accept - Accept a ride request.
 PATCH  /rides/:id/status - Update ride status (e.g., Picked Up, Completed).
 GET  /drivers/earnings - View earnings history.
 PATCH  /drivers/availability - Toggle online/offline status.

 Admin Endpoints

 GET  /users - View all users.
 PATCH  /drivers/approve/:id - Approve a driver.
 PATCH  /users/block/:id - Block/unblock a user.
 GET  /rides - View all ride records.

 Testing

 Use Postman to test endpoints.
 Manually test or import a Postman collection (if provided).
-Include the JWT token in the Authorization header for protected routes:Authorization: <jwt_refresh_secret_signature>
+Include the JWT access token in the Authorization header for protected routes:Authorization: Bearer <jwt_access_token>

+Refresh tokens can be used to obtain new access tokens if expired.

 Contribution

 Fork the repository.
-Create a new branch:git checkout -b feature/my-feature-name
+Create a new branch:git checkout -b feature/your-feature-name

-Commit your changes:git commit -m "Add my feature description"
+Commit your changes:git commit -m "Add your feature description"

-Push to the branch:git push origin feature/my-feature-name
+Push to the branch:git push origin feature/your-feature-name

 Create a Pull Request on GitHub.

+License
+This project is licensed under the MIT License.
+Credits

 Developed by Tipu Sahil.
 Built for the Programming Hero Next Level Web Development course.
+Guidance from Grok, created by xAI.